FACT-Development-Team/FACT/README.md

 ### FACTLIB
 A library for generation of synthetic sequences, available under `./FACTLIB`.
-Simply invoke `pip install -r requirements.txt` to have it as a working module.
 Individual generation sub-modules and functions, main ones documented with docstrings, can then be invoked directly or used as ready-made snippets as in `main.py`.

 ### Benchmarking Setup